phaneesh/dropwizard-service-status-controller/README.md

 If the status is set to UNAVAILABLE all the calls to the application will send a 503 Service Unavailable.
 Once the service state is set to AVAILABLE the service will start serving requests.

+Java 21 is required to compile this bundle.

 ## Usage
 This bundle makes it simple to control the availability of the service.